MicrosoftDocs/msix-docs/msix-src/msix-server-2019.md

 - Windows.comInterface
 - Windows.posPaymentConnector
 - Windows.dataProtection.

+> [!NOTE]
-As Windows Server 2019 with the Desktop Experience does not support all features of Windows 10 client skus, we recommend you test applications on server before deploying in production.
+> As Windows Server 2019 with the Desktop Experience does not support all features of Windows 10 client skus, we recommend you test applications on server before deploying in production.